neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js.md

 > - JS Objects and Arrays
 > - JS Forms

-Write a function called `generateEmail` that accepts an object as the only parameter, and returns `<firstName>.<lastName>@example.com`, all in lowercase (e.g. in this case `jane.doe@example.com`).
+Write a function called `generateEmail` that takes an object as the only parameter and returns `<firstName>.<lastName>@example.com` in lowercase (e.g., `jane.doe@example.com`).

-- you have to access the first and last name of the object with the dot notation;
+- Access the first and last name of the object with dot notation.
-- you have to return a value from the function _and not_ log anything outside of it;
+- Return the value from the function without logging anything outside of it.
-- you can check that your function is working like:
+- Check that your function is working with the following:

 ```js
 function generateEmail(...) {